 What are the different types of showers?

-Now you have an idea of what pressure systems could be in your home, we’ve outlined the different types of showers you may come across.
-We’ve made it easy for you to know the best shower for you, detailing how each shower works, the minimum requirements for use and who they might be suitable for.
+Now you have an idea of what pressure systems could be in your home, we've outlined the different types of showers you may come across.
+We've made it easy for you to know the best shower for you, detailing how each shower works, the minimum requirements for use, and who they might be suitable for.

 Manual mixer showers

-A mixer shower combines both the hot and cold feeds, allowing you to blend the water to create an optimal showering temperature.
+A mixer shower combines both hot and cold feeds, allowing you to blend the water to create an optimal showering temperature.
 Unlike electric alternatives, mixer showers can be installed alongside a shower pump to boost the overall pressure and flow rate meaning you can enjoy a more invigorating shower experience from start to finish.
 Mixer showers are also ideal solutions for homes with a high-pressure system.

 An electric power shower is an ideal choice if your property has a gravity-fed system, as the built-in pump provides a welcome boost to the flow rate.
 Unlike regular electric showers which heat the water via a hot element, power showers feed on a stored hot water system.
 This makes them best suited to homes with a regular or heat-only boiler.
-Also, the blending of hot and cold water gives you greater control over flow rate and the ability to create the optimal temperature for a relaxing shower experience.
+Also, the blending of hot and cold water gives you greater control over the flow rate and the ability to create the optimal temperature for a relaxing shower experience.

-With an intelligent digital shower, you can transform the bathroom and your daily washing routines with remote customisation including clock displays, shower timers and eco-settings.
-If you’re tired of leaving the comfort of your bed to be greeted by a cold blast of water, you can activate your digital shower directly from your smartphone or remote control, while dialling in the perfect temperature to suit.
+With an intelligent digital shower, you can transform the bathroom and your daily washing routines with remote customisation including clock displays, shower timers, and eco-settings.
+If you're tired of leaving the comfort of your bed to be greeted by a cold blast of water, you can activate your digital shower directly from your smartphone or remote control, while dialing in the perfect temperature to suit.
 Aside from their incredible functionality, digital showers are also one of the easiest to install.
 With the digital shower control often located in the loft, you can rest assured that your existing tiles and surfaces will remain undisrupted.

 The electric shower is greatly popular for homeowners as they are highly economical and the installation procedure is quick and easy.
 By design, electric shower units will only heat the water that is used while showering, meaning there is no unnecessary wastage of excess hot water.
 They are also fully compatible with all water pressure systems, as they only require a cold-water supply to function.
 Ideal for the demands of a busy modern home, electric showers combine functionality and efficiency in a stylish exterior to suit any bathroom.